 The people behind it just want to part you with as much cash as possible & they’ve gone to extreme lengths to do it.
 Hopefully now though after reading this review you won’t fall victim to it.

 And I’ll point out that if you do still want to make money online legitimately then you can check out one of the proven methods that I’ve put on my top picks page right here.

 It basically involves you promoting products or services online in return for commissions & there’s no limit on the amount you can earn with it.
 The harder you work the more you stand to work.
-Plus you can even get started with it for free thanks to Wealthy Affiliate.
+Plus you can even get started with it for free thanks to Commission Academy.

 But like I say, whatever you decide to do I just hope that my review of Immediate Edge here has helped to prevent you from losing your cash to it.
 I also hope it’s given you a good insight into how it works so that you can dodge any similar scams in the future.

 If you still happen to have any further questions or comments though then, of course, don’t hesitate to leave them below. 🙂